nelson-lang/nelson-gitbook/markdown/en/image_processing/imresize.md

 ## Description

-<p>The <b>imresize</b> function resizes an image by a specified scale factor or to a specified output size.
+<p>The imresize function resizes an image by a specified scale factor or to a specified output size.
 It supports grayscale, RGB, binary images, as well as indexed images with colormaps.</p>

 <p>For numeric and logical images, the default interpolation method is 'bicubic'.</p>

 <p>When resizing, imresize applies the scale factor to both row and column dimensions unless a two-element vector is specified.
 If the output size is not an integer, imresize rounds up using the ceil function.</p>

 <p>For indexed images, imresize returns the resized image and an optimized colormap by default.
 The original colormap can be returned using the 'Colormap' name-value argument.</p>

 <p>Supported interpolation methods include</p>

-'nearest': Nearest neighbor interpolation 'bilinear': Bilinear interpolation 'bicubic': Bicubic interpolation 'box': Box-shaped kernel 'lanczos2': Lanczos-2 kernel 'lanczos3': Lanczos-3 kernel<p>Supported Pairs Name, Value:</p>
+            'nearest': Nearest neighbor interpolation
+            'bilinear': Bilinear interpolation
+            'bicubic': Bicubic interpolation
+            'box': Box-shaped kernel
+            'lanczos2': Lanczos-2 kernel
+            'lanczos3': Lanczos-3 kernel

+<p>Supported Pairs Name, Value:</p>

-'Antialiasing': true/false (default: true) 'Colormap': 'optimized' (default) or 'original' (indexed image only) 'Dither': true (default) or false (indexed image only)<p>Limitations:</p>
+            'Antialiasing': true/false (default: true)
+            'Colormap': 'optimized' (default) or 'original' (indexed image only) 'Dither': true (default) or false (indexed image only)

+<p>Limitations:</p>

             Input must be nonsparse and real for numeric images.
             For large scale factors, output image size may be significantly larger than input.
             Bicubic interpolation can produce pixel values outside the original range.

 ## Example